whitneyburton/portfolios/template.md

 ## A: End of Module Assessment

 I think that I passed the end of module assessment.
-I think I did well on the personal projects, as well as the group projects.
-My media queries on a very complex layout (such as static comp 3) could use some tweaking, but I have a solid understanding of CSS grid, and how to structure a layout overall.
-I also have a good grasp of the foundational JavaScript and jQuery topics that we went over in this mod.
+I think I did well on the challenges of the week (DOM manipulation and mythical creatures), as well as the personal and group projects.
+I also have a solid understanding of CSS grid, and how to structure a layout overall.
+Additionally, I have a good grasp of the foundational JavaScript and jQuery topics that we went over in this mod.

 ## B: Individual Work & Projects